Neotys-Labs/neoload-cli/README.md

 ./tests/neoload_projects/yaml_variants/validate_all.sh
 ```
 This command executes a number of NEGATIVE tests to prove that changes to the JSON schema or validation process produce failures when their input is malformed in very specific ways (common mistakes).

+#### Version management on pypi
+Suppose X, Y, Z and N are integers, versions will be named as following on pypi: \
+**Final release version = X.Y.Z** Example *1.4.0* Install it with ```pip install neoload``` \
+**Release candidate version = X.Y.ZrcN** Example *1.5.0rc1* for the next candidate version.
+Install it with ```pip install neoload --pre``` \
+**Development versions = X.Y.Z.devN** Example *1.4.0.dev1* for a development version based on the final release 1.4.0.
+Install it with ```pip install neoload==1.4.0.dev1```

+Release candidate version contains all features planned and in testing by Quality Assurance team.

+Development versions may contains work not planned by R&D and not tested by Quality Assurance team.
+They should always be based on an official release, not on the next release.

+**Increment policy:**
+ - Minor version increment when major feature, for example new top-level command
+ - Fix version increment when executable changes, for example fixing an existing feature, or update a subcommand to an existing top-level command or update options to an existing command
+ - No release needed when the executable is not modified, for example when updating the following: automated CI tests, unit tests, README, Pipeline examples, report templates...